phw/musicbrainz-magic-tagger-button/README.md

 - You should use Picard 2.6.0b1 or later.
 This user script will not work with earlier versions of Picard when using Chromium based browsers (e.g. Google Chrome or Microsoft work).
 It currently will work on Firefox even with older Picard versions, but this could change in the future.
-- This has been tested on latest versions of Firefox, Google Chrome and Microsoft Edge using Greasemonkey, Violentmonkey and Tampermonkey.
+- This has been tested on latest versions of Firefox, Google Chrome, Microsoft Edge Opera and Vivaldi using Greasemonkey, Violentmonkey and Tampermonkey.
 It might or might not work on other browsers or with other user script managers.
 The code assumes your browser supports modern JS features.
 - I still consider this experimental and a proof of concept.
 It works for me, but might not for you.
 - It is recommended that you have configured Picard to use the default port 8000, but it has to be one port between 8000 - 8010.